-Create a TRM program structure that efficiently ensures safety and security for travelers.
+Create a TRM program structure that efficiently ensures travel safety and security.

 - A. Create a central point of contact for the program.
 Whether that person resides in the travel management, corporate security or risk management department, the person or department will own the program and ensure that its policies and processes are updated and current and will disseminate them widely. - B. Set a contact for round-the-clock emergency traveler assistance who can manage suppliers and support, including extraction.
-That person could be an internal employee or work for the TMC, TRM provider or other supplier.
-Continually make sure the mechanism to reach this person is up to date, and repeatedly communicate it to travelers. - C. Define protocols and a communication tree for each of the issues/emergencies a travel could encounter.
+That person could be an internal employee or work for the TMC, TRM provider or another supplier.
+Continually make sure the mechanism to reach this person is up to date, and repeatedly communicate it to travelers. - C. Define protocols and a communication tree for each situation a traveler could encounter.
 The point of contact and protocols may differ per situation. - D. Create a cross-functional team that will convene immediately in an emergency or crisis like a natural disaster, terror attack or sudden geopolitical shift.
-This team would assist travelers by whatever methods necessary.
+This team would assist travelers by whatever methods necessary. - E. Understand the laws and regulations regarding employers' duty of care responsibility, particularly in Europe, where such laws can carry significant consequences for noncompliance.

-E. Understand the laws and regulations regarding employers' duty of care responsibility in the countries to which your company travels, particularly in Europe, where such laws can carry significant consequences for noncompliance.
 Also consider how duty of care applies to expatriate personnel on long-term assignments and to local employees.